pbs-assess/sdmTMB-teaching/dfo-tesa-2023/00-planning.md

 -   Plotting output from a spatial model from Day 1
 -   Fitting a spatiotemporal model
--   Inspecting output that model in many ways
+-   Inspecting output from that model in many ways
     -   sanity(), residuals(), simulate() [e.g., proportion zeros]

 # Day 3